sslab-gatech/lkl-hydra/Documentation/admin-guide/pm/intel_pstate.rst

-	That only is supported in some configurations, though (for example, if the `HWP feature is enabled in the processor <Active Mode With HWP_>`_, the operation mode of the driver cannot be changed), and if it is not supported in the current configuration, writes to this attribute will fail with an appropriate error.
+	That only is supported in some configurations, though (for example, if the `HWP feature is enabled in the processor <Active Mode With HWP_>`_, the operation mode of the driver cannot be changed), and if it is not supported in the current configuration, writes to this attribute with fail with an appropriate error.

 Interpretation of Policy Attributes